 \subsubsection{Questionnaire Responses}

-Figure~\ref{fig:study2_scores} shows the participant reported preference scores for Ours (scaffolded) or Baseline (default Blender) interfaces on the measures of task performance, concept learning, and user interface experience.
+Figure~\ref{fig:study2_scores} shows the participant reported preference scores for Ours (task-conditioned scaffolded interface) or Baseline (default Blender interface) on the measures of task performance, concept understanding and learning, and user interface experience.
 They had a clear preference for our interface across all dimensions regarding task performance.
-For concept learning, participants generally perceived our interface as more supportive for understanding concepts, relating tools to concepts and workflows, and motivating learning.
+For concept understanding and learning, participants generally perceived our interface as more supportive for understanding concepts, relating tools to concepts and workflows, and motivating learning.
 However, they had mixed opinions on concept exploration (4 favored our interface, 1 was neutral, 3 favored the baseline).
 For the overall interface experience, consistent preference for our interface was observed except for tool exploration (5 participants preferred our interface, 3 favored the baseline).